prebid/prebid.github.io/dev-docs/plugins/bc/about-bc-prebid-plugin.md

     - Skippable behavior
     - Custom translations for UI components such as the Ad Indicator, the Skip button and the countdown text

+{: .alert.alert-info :}
+NOTE:  If you are requesting prebid for more than one ad break in a video, you need to define an array of configuration options, one for each ad break.
+The configuration should include the `timeOffset` option to identify when the ad break should occur.
+See [Specifying Multiple Ad Breaks for a Video]({{site.baseurl}}/dev-docs/plugins/bc/bc-prebid-plugin-multiad-options.html) for more details.

 Details about the options supported by the Brightcove Prebid Plugin can be found in [Prebid Plugin for Brightcove (Videojs) Player - Plugin Options]({{site.baseurl}}/dev-docs/plugins/bc/bc-prebid-plugin-options.html).

 ## Sample Implementations